danelms/softEng/minutes.md

 ### 09/11/22  SDJ
 - Progress on database implementation
 - Added usertype checks for login that create Client, RM, FA objects

+### 10/11/22 SDJ
+- Held a scrum meeting to assign tasks for the weekend